 We’ve compiled a list of the best ETF platforms in the UK.
-These are our top twelve ETF trading platforms for buying, selling and holding UK ETFs and other investment products.
+These are our top ten ETF trading platforms for buying, selling, and holding UK ETFs, ETF CFDs, index funds, and other investment products.

 Please remember that when you invest, your capital is at risk.
 ISA, pension, and tax rules also apply.

 The ETF trading platforms listed below are authorised and regulated by the UK’s financial watchdog, the Financial Conduct Authority (FCA).

 Here are the best ETF platforms in the UK:

 XTB is a user-friendly, fully-customisable European trading platform renowned for its extensive CFD and forex trading offerings.
 XTB provides traders instant access to hundreds of global markets and over 5,600 instruments, including UK and overseas stocks and shares, ETFs, forex, indices, commodities, stock CFDs, and ETF CFDs.